-Art shows are a lot of fun and give your kids opportunities to see different art forms and artists.
+Art shows are a lot of fun and allow your kids to see different art forms and artists.
 Another bonus is that the artists are right there at the show.
-Your kids can talk to them and find out more about their inspiration, techniques, etc. If you have a budding artist in your family, you might want to encourage them to submit their artwork too.
+Your kids can talk to them and find out more about their inspiration, techniques, etc. If you have a budding artist in your family, you can encourage them to submit their artwork to an art show.

 Write Haikus together!

 Oh, this is so much fun!
-We have done this together.
+Our family has done this.
 It’s a great way to learn about poetry while having a good laugh.
-If you don’t know where to start, just do an online search for “Haikus for Kids” and you’ll find tons of examples and information.
+If you don’t know where to start, do an online search for “Haikus for Kids,” and you’ll find tons of examples and information.